Frequently Asked Questions

 Q: What expenses can I include in my budget?

 Small grants cover research expenses directly related and essential to the project (i.e., travel, living expenses during fieldwork, supplies, research assistance, and other relevant expenditures).
-Aid is not offered for salary and/or fringe benefits of applicant, tuition, non-project personnel, child care, equipment, travel to meetings, institutional overhead, publication costs or institutional support.
+Aid is not offered for salary and/or fringe benefits of applicant (or senior project personnel), tuition, non-project personnel, child care, equipment, travel to meetings, institutional overhead, publication costs or institutional support.